-When running at a submaximal pace, your body uses aerobic metabolism to produce energy.
+During a long run, your body uses aerobic metabolism to produce energy.
 Aerobic metabolism relies on oxygen, carbohydrates, and lipids (fats).
 You get oxygen from breathing.
 Your body has robust fat stores, but these only account for a fraction of aerobic metabolism.
 A majority of the energy comes from carbohydrates, which are not easily stored.

-Assuming you ate prior to your run (and here’s why you want to do that!), your body will likely have enough glycogen stored for 1.5 to 2 hours of exercise at a moderate intensity.
+Even if you ate before you ran, your body will likely have enough glycogen stored for 1.5 to 2 hours of running.
+(Not sure what to eat before you run?
+Start here!)
 You want to start supplying your body with easily available carbohydrates before it depletes those glycogen stores.
-You will have more energy, avoid that dreaded bonk, and perform better when you take in carbohydrates during runs longer than 1.5 hours in duration.
+You will have more energy, avoid that dreaded bonk, and perform better when you take in carbohydrates during runs longer than 80-90 minutes in duration.